Permit or licence?

 - Complete an Application for conversion of an overseas driver licence form (DL5) (either download this form, or get a copy from any driver licensing agent).

-- Present your overseas driver licence (if your overseas licence is not in English you'll also need to present a translation of your overseas licence by an approved translator).
+- Present your overseas driver licence (if your overseas licence is not in English you'll also need to present an original translation of your overseas licence by an approved translator).

-- Present photocopies of all of the original evidence above.
+- Present photocopies of all of the original evidence above (including any translation).

 - Present a current medical certificate, if required.